 - Eating and drinking

 - Hydrotherapy – getting in the tub or shower.

 What does active labor look like?

-A woman in active labor is typically using all of her focus and energy to get through her contractions.
-She is no longer able to talk during contractions and has a very inward focus.
-Laboring mothers will lose track of time.
-She will want to rest and close her eyes in between every contraction to get a break before the next one comes.
-Labor mothers may request continuous support and comfort measures to help her cope with her contractions.
-She may make noises or moan during contractions.
-The intensity and potential pain level during active labor is far greater than early labor.
-She may experience shaking, nausea and vomiting.
-Laboring mothers may have a loss of appetite and sensitivity to smells.
-She may also no longer care about modesty, but will only be concerned with comfort.
+In active labor you are typically using all of your focus and energy to get through contractions.
+You are no longer able to talk during contractions and you have a very inward focus.
+You may feel less social, more serious and lose track of time.
+Your preference may be to rest and close your eyes in between every contraction to get a break before the next one begins.
+The intensity and potential pain level during active labor is greater than early labor.
+You may begin to vocalize, make noise or moan during your contractions which is a natural and helpful reaction.
+It is not uncommon to have a loss of appetite and sensitivity to smells.
+Modesty can also fly out the window at this point because what matters most to you is comfort.

 - Meditations or HypnoBirthing techniques